 The best things to do in Cape Cod

-From the beaches to the history it’s easy to find inspiration when you take a Cape Cod vacation.
-The best things to do in Cape Cod are like balsam for your soul.
+From the beaches to the history, it’s easy to find inspiration when you take a Cape Cod vacation.
+These are the best things to do in Cape Cod.

 Hit the Cape Cod beaches

-With 560 miles (901 km) of coastline there’s no shortage of incredible beaches to visit when you vacation in Cape Cod.
-On Cape Cod Bay and the Atlantic Ocean there are beaches for every traveler.
+With 560 miles (901 km) of coastline, there’s no shortage of incredible beaches to visit on Cape Cod.
+On Cape Cod Bay and the Atlantic Ocean, there are beaches for every traveler.

 Often the Cape Cod beaches on the Atlantic Ocean are mentioned among the very best beaches in America.
-Coast Guard Beach in Eastham, Nauset Beach in Orleans and Race Point Beach in Provincetown are Cape Cod attractions of the highest level.
+Coast Guard Beach in Eastham, Nauset Beach in Orleans and Race Point Beach in Provincetown are spots of the highest level.

 Although the Cape Cod Bay beaches don’t get the same attention, they offer a welcome contrast.
 The Cape Cod Bay is perfect if you like the idea of a more protected environment than the open Atlantic coastline.